-Twitter boasts 330 million monthly active users, which allows businesses to reach a broad audience and connect with customers without intermediaries.
-On the downside, there’s so much information that it’s hard for brands to quickly detect negative social mentions that could harm their business.
+Twitter allows businesses to engage personally with consumers.
+However, there’s so much data on Twitter that it can be hard for brands to prioritize mentions that could harm their business.

-That's why sentiment analysis, which involves monitoring emotions in conversations on social media platforms, has become a key strategy in social media marketing.
+That's why sentiment analysis, a tool that automatically monitors emotions in conversations on social media platforms, has become a key instrument in social media marketing strategies.

-Carefully listening to voice of the customer on Twitter using sentiment analysis allows companies to understand their audience, keep on top of what’s being said about their brand, and their competitors, and discover new trends in the industry.
+Carefully listening to voice of the customer on Twitter using sentiment analysis allows companies to understand their audience, keep on top of what’s being said about their brand – and their competitors – and discover new trends in the industry.

 In this guide, learn how you can use sentiment analysis tools to listen to your customers on Twitter, and follow our tutorial on how to perform sentiment analysis in just a few simple steps.

 Sentiment analysis is the automated process of identifying and classifying subjective information in text data.
 This might be an opinion, a judgment, or a feeling about a particular topic or product feature.

 The most common type of sentiment analysis is ‘polarity detection’ and involves classifying statements as positive, negative or neutral.
 A polarity sentiment analysis model, for example, automatically tags this tweet as positive:

 Connect sentiment analysis tools directly to your social platforms , so you can monitor your tweets as and when they come in, 24/7, and get up-to-the-minute insights from your social mentions.

 Performing sentiment analysis on Twitter data involves five steps: